 1. Know Your Purpose

 A portfolio for learning is often a short-term capstone project that will be assessed summatively.
-So, at the end of the year, students put selections of their work into a portfolio to assess their learning.
-This is often a showcase portfolio, or a sample of students' best work.
+At the end of the year, students put selections of their work into a portfolio so a teacher can assess their learning.
+This is often a showcase portfolio, or a sample of students’ best work.

 A portfolio as learning typically has an extended timeframe.
 This is often formative assessment, but students will also self-reflect and assess themselves.
 These process portfolios promote student reflection and ownership of the learning process.

-As some are doing, the answer can be found in different portions of the portfolio for a different purpose, or in separate portfolios altogether.
+The answer can be found in using different portions of the portfolio for different purposes, or in having students keep separate portfolios.
 So be crystal clear about your purpose, as it impacts how you design your portfolio.

 2. Select Tools to Empower Students

-Adding to the portfolio should be easy!
-It could be inside your learning management system.
+Adding to the portfolio should be easy.
+It could be in your learning management system.
 I prefer my high school students to select the tool for their capstone portfolio.
 Here are some popular choices:

-Perhaps one of the best ways to incorporate a process portfolio is inside shared notebooks using OneNote or Evernote.
-The new OneNote Class Notebook allows teachers and even administrators see work in a process portfolio.
+In their electronic notebook: Perhaps one of the best ways to incorporate a process portfolio is within shared notebooks using OneNote or Evernote.
+The new OneNote Class Notebook allows teachers and administrators see work in a process portfolio.
 Students can also keep a page linking to their best work.

-My eighth grade students blog on a private Ning.
-Therefore, their eportfolio is simply a blog post with links to their other blog posts that completed different tasks.
+Student blog: My eighth-grade students blog on a private Ning, so their portfolio is a blog post with links to their other blog posts that completed different tasks.
 Many teachers are using this method on Edmodo, KidBlogs, Edublogs, Ning, or other class blogging tools.

 Whatever the tool, select it with your purpose in mind.
-Share sample eportfolios from previous classes.
+Share sample portfolios from previous classes.
 Use templates to help students start.
-They should be able to focus on selecting the work, so help them on the format.
+They should focus on selecting the work, so help them on the format.

 4. Empower Portfolio Review and Publish to an Audience

-There's a reason why elementary hallways are lined with student artwork -- students love an audience.
+There’s a reason elementary hallways are lined with student artwork—students love an audience.
 Privacy should always be protected and age-appropriate safeguards should be considered, but we know that an audience for final work improves engagement.
 As part of revision, portfolio review might include students themselves, teachers, peers, other teachers, parents, or a global audience.
 Review and feedback should allow a student to grow and change.

 When considering publication, online is the obvious choice.
-But if this isn't allowed for individual students, teachers can share screenshots on the class blog.
-Students could also publish part or all of their work in an online space for parents to see.
+But if this isn’t allowed for individual students, teachers can share screenshots on the class blog.
+Students could also publish part or all of their work in a protected online space for parents to see.